MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-* Debug dislike and upload avatar user function in vue.
+* Display error server message in vue when sign up.
+* Add Groupomania theme colors.

 # Before to run this server